d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 ## Investigation

-Looking into the options available, I entered the confusing, complicated and strange world of tape digitisation.
-There are generally two competing methods that are surprisingly tribal and combative, at least a few specific individuals love to trash the opposing method as if it was an invention of Satan himself.
-This sorry situation floods the web with misinformation and heavily opinionated takes that makes it difficult to understand the real trade-offs.

-The two camps are:
+I discovered that there are generally two methods commonly used for digitisation, they are:

 - Gathering a bunch of hardware like a "time based corrector" (TBC) and a chain of such things like up-scalers, converters and a capture card.
 Connecting them together and recording the result.
-- Opening a VCR, finding where I can tap the raw RF signal from the tape head, route it through an amplifier and an RF capture device straight to my PC, then using software to decode the raw signal into a video file.
+- Opening a VCR, finding where I can tap the raw RF signal from the tape head, route it through an amplifier, ADC and a capture device straight to my PC, then using software to decode the raw signal into a video file.